 Figure 6.2H.2.4.2-1: Inference procedure for vertical federated learning when untrusted AF is acting as VFL server

 The inference procedure when untrusted AF is acting as VFL server may be triggered by a request or subscription from a 5GC consumer NF or internal service logic of the AF acting as VFL server.
-If triggerd by internal service logic of the AF acting as VFL server, the steps 0, 1,7 and 8 are skipped.
-The inference procedure triggerd by internal service logic of the AF acting as VFL server is out of 3GPP scope.
+If triggered by internal service logic of the AF acting as VFL server, the steps 0, 1,7 and 8 are skipped.
+The inference procedure triggered by internal service logic of the AF acting as VFL server is out of 3GPP scope.

 0. Same as step 0 in clause 6.2H.2.4.1.

 1. Same as step 1 in clause 6.2H.2.4.1, to NEF using Nnef_Inference_subscribe.
 NEF forwards the subscription request to AF using Naf_Inference_subscribe.

-Editor's note: When the AnLF determine the VFL server AF is FFS.
-For example, during the training phase.

-Editor's note: The service name between the AnLF and untrusted AF as VFL server is FFS.
+The untrusted AF acting as VFL server is determined by the NWDAF containing AnLF during the VFL training phase.

 2. Same as step 2 in clause 6.2H.2.4.1, to NEF using Nnef_VFLInference_subscribe.
 An untrusted AF includes the external NWDAF ID and sends the request to the NEF.